ahn1305/Piano-Tiles-Auto/Readme.md

 ```
 python .\Bot.py
 ```
-&nbsp;&nbsp;&nbsp;&nbsp;The website will be opened automatically and do the required setup.
+&nbsp;&nbsp;&nbsp;&nbsp;The website will be opened automatically and the required setup will be done.
-&nbsp;&nbsp;&nbsp;&nbsp;Now there will be a 50 sec gap for the program to run, during this time follow the 4th step
+Now there will be a 50 sec gap for the program to run, during this time follow the 4th step

-4. Click on play button
+4. Click on play button and then start button to see the magic

 <hr />

-And that's it, click on the start button to see the magic !!
 <br /><br />
 Note: The program will start only after 50 sec.
 To exit the program press ``` q ``` in your keyboard